-Several months ago we purchased a FE-5680A Rubidium Frequency Standard from eBay, part number P/N 217400-30352-1.
-We planned to use the frequency standard as a reference for our frequency counter, spectrum analyser and our HackRF One SDR radio which has the option for a square wave external reference input to improve the stability of the radio.
+Several months ago we purchased an FE-5680A Rubidium Frequency Standard from eBay, part number P/N 217400-30352-1.
+We planned to use the frequency standard as a reference for our frequency counter, spectrum analyser, and our HackRF One SDR radio which has the option for a square wave external reference input to improve the stability of the radio.

-The FE-5680A Rubidium Frequency Standard runs from a 15V and 5V power supply and has outputs for 10Mhz sine wave, 1 PPS (pulse per second) and a lock status which goes low when the output frequency has locked internally.
+The FE-5680A Rubidium Frequency Standard runs from a 15V and 5V power supply and has outputs for a 10Mhz sine wave, 1 PPS (pulse per second), and a lock status that goes low when the output frequency has locked internally.

 In order for us to have multiple sine wave outputs and also to have a square wave output for the SDR radio we needed to be able to filter and change the output levels of the 10Mhz sine wave signal from the frequency standard.

 The output from the unit was approximately 0.4V RMS and we needed to be able to change this for the outputs to the frequency counter and spectrum analyser and also convert it to a square wave for the SDR.
 We also wanted to be able to use the 1PPS output for external triggering.

 PCB boards ready to be assembled

 Distribution Board with a sine wave, square wave, and 1PPS outputs

 Filter board to connect to the frequency standard.

 Power supply board with fan control and status led (temperature sensor and led fitted for testing)